 Maximum allowable concentration.

-- Confined spacesIn confined spaces, welding involving lead-base metals (erroneously called lead-burning) shall be done in accordance with guidelines on ventilation in confined spaces.
+- Confined spaces, welding involving lead-based metals (erroneously called lead-burning) shall be done in accordance with guidelines on ventilation in confined spaces.

-Outdoors, such operations shall be done using respirator protective equipment approved by the US Bureau of Mines, National Institute of Occupational Safety and Health, or other government-approved testing agency.
+Outdoors, such operations shall be done using respiratory protective equipment approved by the US Bureau of Mines, National Institute of Occupational Safety and Health, or other government-approved testing agency.

 In all cases, workers in the immediate vicinity of the cutting or welding operation shall be protected as necessary by local exhaust ventilation or airline respirators.